Vanshika-RJIT/employeesApp/README.md

 - Node.js (v14 or above)
 - npm or yarn
 - MongoDB (or MongoDB Atlas)
-- Expo CLI for running the React Native app
 - Cloudinary account for image uploads

 ### 🧩 Clone the Repository